9 Spring Perfume Trends Guaranteed To Spark Joy, According To Experts

 Sunset Scents

-Imagine sipping your favorite cocktail as the setting sun casts a golden warmth on your skin.
+Imagine sipping your favourite cocktail as the setting sun casts a golden warmth on your skin.
 Now, imagine bottling this feeling in a perfume.
-Meet the “sunset scent” — solar notes amped up with sparkling, juicy notes like pear, peach, and kiwi — mimicking a delightful, thirst-quenching libation.
+Meet the “sunset scent” — solar notes amped up with sparkling, juicy notes like pear, peach and kiwi — mimicking a delightful, thirst-quenching libation.

 AdvertisementADVERTISEMENT